orphen92/parallaxor/README.md

 3. If you want the layers inside the container to move as soon as the container is inside the view range of the browser set this option to `false` ( see [second](#examples) example ).

 `layers {object}(default:{})`
 Object holding all the layers that you want to move inside the container.

 The **key** must be a CSS selector of one or many children inside the container and the **value** must be an object holding any of the layer properties specified below.

 `layer_properties {object}(default:{ distance: '100%', direction: 'down' })`
-In here you can specify how much the layer should move and in which direction.
+Properties of each layer representing the distance and the direction in which the layer should move.

-The **distance** represents how much you would like the layer to move inside the container when the container is inside the view range ( the user can see it in the browser ).
-It can be expressed in **pixels** or **percentage**.
-As a general rule, when you have elements that are bigger than container ( such as images ) you should use percentage.
+The **distance** can be expressed in **pixels** or **percentage** and it represents how much the layer should move inside the container when the container is into the browser's view range.
+As a general rule, when you have elements that are bigger than container ( such as background images ) you should use percentage.
 The **direction** can have 4 values: `up`, `down`, `left`, `right`.

 Examples
 -------------